samim23/polymath/README.md

 **Use-case example:** With Polymath you can very easily grab a beat from a Funkadelic tune, grab a bassline from an Tito Puente tune, grab fitting horns from a Fela Kuti tune and mash them together in your DAW.

 ## How does it work?
-- Music Source Separation is performed with Facebook's [Demucs](https://github.com/facebookresearch/demucs) neural network
+- Music Source Separation is performed with the [Demucs](https://github.com/facebookresearch/demucs) neural network
 - Music Structure Segmentation/Labeling is performed with the [sf_segmenter](https://github.com/wayne391/sf_segmenter) neural network
 - Music Pitch Tracking and Key Detection are performed with [Crepe](https://github.com/marl/crepe) neural network
 - Music Quantization and Alignment are performed with [pyrubberband](https://github.com/bmcfee/pyrubberband)